-Standard Federal Copyright Law Applies (U.S. Title 17).
+Standard Federal Copyright Laws Apply (U.S. Title 17).

 Sources: Dictionary of Quaker Biography, Obituary in the Philadelphia Evening Bulletin.

 Thomas Wistar's journal entries largely describe his work as an Indian Commissioner, including visits to Washington D.C., the Seneca Nation, the Wichita Indian Agency, and other Native American Reservations.
 In addition to his work as a commissioner, entries detail social calls with family and friends, descriptions of Quaker meetings, and religious reflection and prayers.